-REQUEST FOR LEAVE
+2. REQUEST FOR LEAVE

-A notice of request for discretionary personal leave shall be submitted in writing to the immediate supervisor or designee in advance of the anticipated absence.
+A notice of request for discretionary personal leave shall be submitted in writing to the immediate supervisor or designee at least 3 days in advance of the anticipated absence.
 Requests for more than five consecutive days shall be made directly to the Superintendent.
+No more than ten days of discretionary leave may be used per school year.

-DURATION OF LEAVE
+3. DURATION OF LEAVE